-Number of Children Percentage of Allowance One Child 25% of the spousal or registered domestic partnership survivorship allowance.
-Two Children 50% of the spousal or registered domestic partnership allowance divided by the number of children (25% each).
-Three or More Children 75% of the spousal or registered domestic partnership allowance divided by number of children.
+One Child: 25% of the spousal or domestic partnership allowance each)

+Two Children: 50% of the spousal or domestic partnership allowance (25%)

+Three or 75% of the spousal or domestic partnership allowance divided by More Children: number of children

-For example, if you die after you retired, do not have a surviving spouse or domestic partner, and left one surviving child under the age of 18, we would calculate your child's survivorship by first reviewing your monthly retirement allowance.
-If you retired with 25 years of retirement service credit and your final compensation was \$5,000 per month, your monthly retirement allowance would have been:
+For example, if you died after you retired and left one surviving child.
+We would start by reviewing your Monthly Retirement Benefit.
+If you retired with 25 years of retirement service credit and your final compensation was \$5,000 per month, your monthly benefit would have been:

-25 years x 2.5% x \$5,000 Final Compensation = \$3,125 Monthly Retirement Allowance
+25 x 2.0% x \$5,000 = \$2,500 Monthly Retirement Allowance

-Next, we would calculate the survivorship allowance that a surviving spouse or domestic partner would have received if eligible.
-This amount is obtained by multiplying the monthly retirement allowance by 50% (described above):
+Next we would calculate the Surviving Spouse or Domestic Partner's survivorship allowance.
+This amount is obtained by multiplying the Monthly Retirement Allowance by 50% (described above):

-50% x \$3,125 = \$1,562.50 Monthly Surviving Spouse or Domestic Partner Survivorship Allowance
+$50\% \times \$2,500 = \1250 Monthly Surviving Spouse or Domestic Partner Survivorship Allowance

-Then, we would multiply the Monthly Surviving Spouse or Domestic Partner Survivorship Allowance by the Child Survivorship percentage for one child (25%) to obtain the Monthly Child Survivorship Allowance:
+The Monthly Surviving Spouse or Domestic Partner Survivorship Allowance is then multiplied by the Child Survivorship percentage (25%) to obtain the Monthly Child Survivorship Allowance: